Performance test of wavelength-shifting acrylic plastic Cherenkov detector: Experimental Setup

 \subsection{Method}

 The detector was placed along one of the secondary hadron beam line of the KEK facility.
-The secondary beam provides a mixed hadron beam consisting of protons, kaons, pions, and deuterons with momentum up to 2 GeV/c.
-Figure 3 shows the experimental detector arrangement along the beam line.
+The secondary beam provided a mixed hadron beam consisting of protons, kaons, pions, and deuterons with momentum up to 2 GeV/c.
+Figure~\ref{experimental_setup} shows the experimental detector arrangement along the beam line.
 The beam was extracted at several momenta; the momenta selected for the detector test were 1.05, 1.2, 1.35, 1.5 and 1.7 GeV/c.
-The Cherenkov opening angle is determined from the relation: